 • Facilitating groups including those with disabilities

-• Facilitating to resolve conflict
+• Facilitating to address or resolve conflict

-After the initial email, please fill out the Proposal Submission Form and submit it no later than June 7, 2017.
+After the initial email, please fill out the Proposal Submission Form and submit it no later than June 30, 2018.
 Your proposal(s) will be reviewed by the Workshop Committee; and if accepted, you will be formally invited to present the topic.